-If you were a qualified performing artist (defined below),

-enter the part of the line 10 amount

-attributable to performing-arts-related

-expenses on Form 1040, line 24, and

-attach Form 2106 to your return.
-Your

-performing-arts-related business

-expenses are deductible whether or

-not you itemize deductions.
+If you qualify, include the part of the line 10 amount attributable to the expenses you incurred for services performed in that job in the total on Form 1040, line 24, and attach Form 2106 to your return.
+These employee business expenses are deductible whether or not you itemize deductions.